arquivo/arquivo404/README.md

 </body>
 ```

-### Specifying the URL to search for
+### Specifying the URL to search in web archives

-Some web pages perform a full redirect to a custom 404 page, so arquivo404 would display archived versions of the 404 page rather than the original page.
+Some websites redirect broken links to a soft 404 page that looses track of the original missing URL.
+In theses cases, by default the arquivo404 script would search for web-archived versions of the URL of the soft 404 page, rather than the broken URL.
-If the server can identify the original URL that was requested and inject it on the 404 page, this issue can be solved:
+If the website can somehow keep track of the broken URL that was requested and inject it in its soft 404 page using the ```url```, this issue can be solved:

 ```html
 <div id="messageDiv"></div>